 The Sefton Council FOI Publication Scheme and Guide to Information will guide you to the information that we publish.
 It will show how to obtain it, and whether or not there is a charge involved.
 You can also find more information on the Freedom of Information Act and your rights.

-If you would like to request a copy of the information Sefton Borough Council holds and shares about you, please see the third section on this page, “Access to personal information”.
+If you would like to request a copy of the information Sefton Borough Council holds and shares about you, please see the above section on this page, “Access to personal information”.